SecOpsTeam/awesome-hacking-lists/udpsec.md

 - [network-security-mind-map](https://github.com/MiYogurt/network-security-mind-map) - ☯️ 网络安全基础知识思维导图、大学笔记（Network security Mind Map）
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
 - [articles-translator](https://github.com/neal1991/articles-translator) - :books:Translate the distinct technical blogs.
 Please star or watch.
 Welcome to join me.
-- [bounty-targets-data](https://github.com/arkadiyt/bounty-targets-data) - This repo contains hourly-updated data dumps of Hackerone/Bugcrowd scopes that are eligible for reports
+- [bounty-targets-data](https://github.com/arkadiyt/bounty-targets-data) - This repo contains hourly-updated data dumps of bug bounty platform scopes (like Hackerone/Bugcrowd/etc) that are eligible for reports
 - [OracleCVE](https://github.com/vah13/OracleCVE) - Vulnerabilities which found in Oracle products
 - [PWA-Book-CN](https://github.com/SangKa/PWA-Book-CN) - 第一本 PWA 中文书
 - [Ecommerce-Website-Security-CheckList](https://github.com/IamHDT/Ecommerce-Website-Security-CheckList) - List of considerations for commerce site auditing and security teams.
 This is summary of action points and areas that need to be built into the Techinical Specific Document, or will be checked in the Security testing phases.